-Probation/On Report
+On Report

-This is the monitoring of a student by the Advisor and Grade Leader if their report grades and/or effort grades are significantly and consistently below the appropriate level, or after concerns have been raised by a teacher or teachers.
-Probation meetings with parents are led by the Grade Leader or Deputy Principal Pastoral or Academic DP/MYP as appropriate and progress is reviewed every two weeks.
-If appropriate the probation is discussed at academic and grade meetings.
-The terms and conditions of the academic probation are written up and mailed home to parents, with a copy remaining in the student file, and are also recorded in the sanction book.
-The Advisor, Grade Leader, teachers concerned, Deputy Principal and Principal are kept informed of developments.
+This is the monitoring of a student by the Advisor and/or Grade Leader if their report grades and/or effort grades are significantly and consistently below the appropriate level, or after concerns have been raised by a teacher or teachers.
+Reports are intended to help a student by providing more directed, sustained advice and support than usual.
+The Advisor, Grade Leader, teachers concerned, Deputy Principal and Principal are kept informed of progress.